amoeba-rb/amoeba/README.md

 `exclude_field`

 Adds a field to the list of fields which should not be copied.
 Only the associations that are not in this list will be copied.
 This method may be called multiple times, once per desired field, or you may pass an array of field names.
 Passing a single symbol will add to the list of excluded fields.
 Passing an array will empty the list and replace it with the array you pass.

+`clone`

+Adds a field to the list of associations which should have their associated children actually cloned.
+This means for example, that instead of just maintaining original associations with previously existing tags, a copy will be made of each tag, and the new record will be associated with these new tag copies rather than the old tag copies.
+This method may be called multiple times, once per desired field, or you may pass an array of field names.
+Passing a single symbol will add to the list of excluded fields.
+Passing an array will empty the list and replace it with the array you pass.

+#### Pre-Processing Fields

 `nullify`